 space: ' '

-s.
+letter + space: '97'We can’t directly add chars.
 Although we can add two

-char objects, the value we get back seems to be an int
+char objects, the value we get back seems to be an int.

 What’s going on there?